 Management should engage with the Audit Office as early as possible.
 This should include the scoping stage and meeting with valuers.
-The engagement letter should acknowledge the Audit Office are likely to request meetings with the valuer and management to discuss the valuation results.
+The annual engagement plan should acknowledge the Audit Office are likely to request meetings with the valuer and management to discuss the valuation results.